 Following the elevator ride you’ll come out on the 80th floor.
 This is also an observatory deck with windows offering views over the city, so you will likely want to pause at a window and enjoy the view.

-However, as well as the views from the windows you’ll find the following exhibits on the 80th floor:
+As well as the views from the windows you’ll find the following exhibits on the 80th floor:

 - NYC: Above and Beyond: This interactive exhibit asks you questions about your interests and will then suggest an itinerary of sights you might want to visit throughout the city